project-oak/rust-verification-tools/docs/_posts/2020-09-01-using-klee.md

 }
 ```

-The Rust compiler and KLEE are in the Dockerfile (see
-[installation][RVT installation]) so start the Docker image
+The Rust compiler and KLEE are in the Dockerfile so start the Docker image
 by running

 ``` shell